-Step 1: the associated edge $e{i_1}$ described in Lemma 2.
-To compute this associated edge, we use a vertical line sweeping P from right to left; the sweep line halts at each reflex vertex of P. Let UQ and LQ be two double-ended queues that store the reflex vertices, respectively, on the upper chain and lower chain of P. By one exception, we assume that UQ (resp., LQ) contains initially the upper vertex (resp., the lower vertex) of rightEdge(P).
+- PROOF.
+We show that each of the four types of associated edges can be com- puted in linear time for all the vertical edges in $V_P$ .
+In the following, we assume that the sequence of the reflex vertices of P ordered from right to left is given.
+(1) First, we compute the associated edge $e{i_1}$ described in Lemma 2.
+To this end, we use a vertical line sweeping P from right to left; the sweep line halts at each reflex vertex of P. Let UQ and LQ be two double-ended queues that store - the reflex vertices, respectively, on the upper chain and lower chain of P. By one exception, we assume that UQ (resp., LQ) contains initially the upper vertex (resp., the lower vertex) of rightEdge(P).
 Reflex vertices are added to the end of the queues, but they might be removed from either the front or the end of the queues.
-The vertices are removed from a queue depending on whether the vertex $v_i$ at which the sweep line is currently halted lies on the upper chain or on the lower chain of P and also depending on where $v_i$ lies on the chain relative to the previously visited vertices.
-We maintain the following invariant:
+The vertices are removed from a queue depending on whether the - vertex $v_i$ at which the sweep line is currently halted lies on the upper chain or on the lower chain of P and also depending on where $v_i$ lies on the chain relative